walker1001/BigDataWithDocker-Kafka-Spark-HDFS-Grafana/README.md

 ![alt text](reports/images/dashboard_read_from_hdfs.png)

-Go to grafana UI dashboard to see the graph which show the number of recieved records every 10 seconds
+Go to grafana UI dashboard to see the graph which shows the number of recieved records every 10 seconds

 ![alt text](reports/images/grafana_data.png)